Military-Industrial Complex: The Endless Cycle of Profiteering and Chaos

 Even better, you can create propaganda wars via media outlets and “think tanks” (battles over words), causing nations to buy weapons to protect themselves from other countries who may attack them.
 Therefore, you only have to stoke fears and doubts about other countries.
 If you fear them, you’ll stockpile weapons if they attack you (Cold Wars).

 Can you see how the sole focus of profiteering – seeking profits for the war industry would create conflicts instead of solving them?

 The business model creates conflicts so you can make money selling weapons to fight an enemy.
 This is not a sound business model for society because it doesn’t support humanity – it’s a recipe for destruction.
 If your goal is selling weapons for profit, there is no reason for peace.

 As Julian Assange said in 2011, “The role is not to have a successful war in Afghanistan, but to have an endless war.”

-This is why Americans and Europeans should be skeptical of the Ukrainian conflict, the recent bombing in Turkey, why our troops are still in Northern Syria, the buildup of the war industry in Australia and South Korea, and our discussions with China over Taiwan.
+This is why Americans and Europeans should be skeptical of the Ukrainian conflict, the recent bombing in Turkey; why our troops are in Northern Syria, the buildup of the war industry in Australia and South Korea, and our disagreements with China over Taiwan.

 Our President isn’t the leader of the free world – he’s a spokesperson for the oligarchy that controls American media and politics.
 He’s a spokesperson for the US Military-Industrial Complex.